Listen to this article:

 - Allow the baby to suck and swallow for about 20 to 30 seconds, keeping the bottle mostly horizontal the entire time, and then offer a break by lowering the bottom of the bottle to stop the flow of milk into the nipple.

 You can either control the pace by pausing after every few swallows or time breaks with your baby’s natural pauses.
 You don’t need to remove the nipple from the baby’s mouth during a pause.
+The slow-flow nipple does its job by working milk slowly.

 - You can also switch the side you hold the baby on to mimic switching breasts.
 This can help breastfed babies avoid preferring one side over another and benefits all babies with healthy visual development.